itswzyss/wzyss-personal-blog/_posts/2023-06-26-my-preferred-ssh-client.markdown

 ## The Story

 A long long time ago, I was on the hunt for a SSH client that didn't... suck.
 Ok, I'll backtrack a bit -- they don't all suck, but they feel like they're just missing something.
-Perhpas I just never fully understood the tools I was working with, but I never felt like I had everything in one place.
+Perhaps I just never fully understood the tools I was working with, but I never felt like I had everything in one place.

 I've tried all sorts of clients, such as: